 Sometimes bad things just happen.
 It is terrible, but it is no reason to be afraid.

 Stories of terrible things happening to travellers – women in particular – are always picked up by the media and portrayed as if it was almost inevitable because they happened to be travelling in that part of the world.
-I mean how dare a woman go to India on her own?
+I mean what was that girl doing backpacking through Australia?
+How dare a woman go to India on her own?
 How dare that man decide to go off on that trek?
 The fact that these are often single isolated incidents and far from the norm seem to be lost on most people.

 The focus that they put on these stories distorts the whole picture and puts the fear of whatever God people happen to believe into them.
 There is no doubt that these incidents are often appalling for the people involved, and I am in no way wanting to detract from that or suggest that bad things don’t happen, but you need to remember that for every negative story the media reports on, they aren’t telling you about the hundreds and thousands of travellers who went to the exact same place, had a great time and arrived home perfectly safely.